 Lake Houston Wilderness Park (LHWP) is a beautiful, lushly forested expanse of nearly 5,000 acres, located three miles east of New Caney (approximately 30 miles north of Houston) off Hwy-59.
 Lake Houston Wilderness Park is the only park in the department that allows overnight stays in cabins and campsites.

-Most of the park is heavily forested with over 20 miles of trails which provide a quiet escape from the bustling city.
-The park offers a variety of outdoor experiences for people of all ages including camping, hiking, trail running, mountain biking, canoeing, kayaking, birding, fishing and horseback riding trails (visitors must bring own bikes, fishing equipment, watercraft, and horses).
+Most of the park is heavily forested with over 20 miles of trails that provide a quiet escape from the bustling city.
+The park offers a variety of outdoor experiences for people of all ages including camping, hiking, trail running, mountain biking, canoeing, kayaking, birding, fishing, and horseback riding trails (visitors must bring their own bikes, fishing equipment, watercraft, and horses).